oslabs-beta/KUR8/README.md

 # FTRI2-Crows-Nest
-An overview of Kubernetes architecture and metrics
+A visual overview of Kubernetes architecture and metrics